"There

 are poleaxed into the jaws of Hell by a devil.

-Two dogs lick Lazarus' sores, while Dives dines and carouses on the
+South front: Two dogs lick Lazarus' wounds, while Dives and his wife

 In others, the dog is a Psychopomp.

-A capital in the nave of the famous church, dedicated to Mary
+A capital in the nave of the famous church dedicated to Mary Magdalen

-Magdalen, at Vézelay (Yonne) depicts the after-lives of Dives
+at Vézelay (Yonne) depicts the after-lives of Dives and Lazarus:

 On the left side, Lazarus' soul in infantile innocence is carried up to Abraham's bosom in a mandorla.